Our new film about London 2012, The VICE Guide to the Olympics, came out today. Watch it here.

 VICE: Hi Graham, how are you?

 It was really easy.
-I’ve been blagging my way into places in just a high-vis jacket for a while.
-I just bought one for a fiver from Wickes, as well as a blue helmet, and I’ve been doing that for years.
+I’ve been sneaking my way into places in just a high-vis jacket for a while.
+I just bought one for a $8, as well as a blue helmet, and I’ve been doing that for years.
 Honestly, you can get in anywhere if you look like a builder.
-I got waved through the first gate by a G4S security guard, and then I started talking to a second security guard who just let me walk through to the backstage area.
+I was waved through the first gate by a G4S security guard, and then I started talking to a second security guard who just let me walk through to the backstage area.
 That's where all the offices for the Olympic officials are.

-You’ve got the International Sports Federation president and the secretary-general’s office and the dressing rooms and so on – all the real bigwigs, and also the offices earmarked for the victory celebrations.
-I started talking to this other guard about football, it was his first day and he was pissed off because he wasn't allowed to sit down.
-His name was [omitted].
+You’ve got the International Sports Federation president and the secretary-general’s office and the dressing rooms and so on—all the real bigwigs—and also the offices earmarked for the victory celebrations.
+I started talking to this other guard about soccer, it was his first day and he was pissed off because he wasn't allowed to sit down.
 He told me the guy who was doing his job before him had been sacked for falling asleep.
 So he let me pass and then I was able to go into the main stadium, into the stands, into the executive boxes, you know, the ones owned by all the big corporations that are funding the Olympics.

 Did you have any name on the jacket, or was it just plain?

-I’ve got into loads of VIP sporting events and celebrity events.
-If you haven’t got a ticket for a concert, or you want to get backstage, you can always do that.
-I remember getting into Wembley once before a cup final and I actually got into the centre circle.
-I walked onto the pitch, into the centre circle, about 15 minutes before the game kicked off just for a laugh.
+I’ve gotten into loads of VIP sporting events and celebrity events.
+If you don't have a ticket for a concert, or you want to get backstage, you can always do that.
+I remember getting into Wembley once before a cup final and I actually got into the center circle.
+I walked onto the pitch, into the center circle, about 15 minutes before the game kicked off just for a laugh.
 No one said anything.
 Who’s gonna say anything?
 Everyone thought I was the head groundsman or something.
 And then I got into numerous factories in Pakistan and India, you know, doing investigations into child slavery.
-You can’t get into these places because they’re protected and all that business, but I’ve got into them.
+You can’t get into these places because they’re protected and all that business, but I’ve gotten into them.

 Why do you think people are so trusting?